MaksimKravchuk/MyTomorrows/bugs.md

   ```

 ### Actual result
 The page returns 500 error.
+That happens because the registration number is not unique.

 ### Expected result
 The Back-end should return 400 error with the message "Invalid registration number".
 The more precise error message should be returned, the better.
-Best option here is to return 400 error with the message `"Registration number should contain 10 digits"`.
+Best option here is to return 400 error with the message `"Registration number is already registered."`.